lambariddhi/Library-Dash/README.md

 # Library Dash

 This game was created by Riddhi Lamba in July 2023 during the Girls Who Code Summer Immersion Program to address the theme of "hope".
-It was inspired by the hope and joy that books can bring to a person's life and originally created on Repl.it using script.js.
+It was inspired by the hope and joy that books can bring to a person's life and originally created on Repl.it using the p5.js library.

 You can play it here: http://riddhi-l-gamejam.riddhil.repl.co/